readium/annotations/README.md

 In an HTML resource, rebuilding a DOM range from a purely textual range using tree walking is cumbersome and is not an optimal solution.
 Such a selector can only be efficient if it is used a refinement of a CSS Selector that targets the closest common ancestor of the element nodes containing the start and end characters, and if the segment of text is small enough.
 The use of the closest common ancestor element also makes the selector more robust against evolutions of the HTML resource.

-Implementation: This selector is exported from and processed by Thorium Reader 3.1.
+Implementation: This selector is exported from and processed by Thorium Reader 3.1 if the publication is in EPUB or Web Publication format.

 Sample 6: A CSS Selector refined by a Text Position Selector: